Lazy Mutha Fucka: Albums

+Disbanding and reunion

-LMF disbanded in 2003 mainly due to insufficient income.
-The reason for this was because they had too many members, with usually 10 in each concert, and the difficulty of acceptance of their music by the general public as their songs are somewhat controversial.
-They are now pursuing their own solo careers and new bands.
-Kit and Phat have formed 24HERBS, a rap group.
-Phat is also the lead singer of punk rock band, Hardpack, with Kevin on the drums.
+LMF disbanded in 2003, in part because the group was too large, with usually 10 members in each concert, as well as the difficulty of broad acceptance of their often controversial music.
+Members are now pursuing their own solo careers, with some forming and joining new bands while others step outside the music industry.
+Kit and Phat launched 24HERBS, a rap group.
+Phat is also the lead singer of punk rock band Hardpack, with Kevin on the drums.
 MC Yan has helped Edison Chen on several of his albums, making hip-hop and rap more accessible to mainstream audiences.
-On the underground side, MC Yan has been working with several MCs and has formed a new group, Yellow Peril.
+On the underground side, MC Yan has worked with several MCs and formed a new group, Yellow Peril.
 Davy is DBF and still active in the music scene, most notably as a drummer in various concerts for Eason Chan.
-Mc Yan also the founder of 福建音樂 Fu©Kin Music.
+MC Yan also the founder of 福建音樂 Fu©Kin Music. while, tangentially to the music industry, Jimmy runs a popular BMX shop called DJ BMX Workshop.

-After a 6-year hiatus, LMF returned to the music scene again in 2009 to release one new single Clutching the Middle Finger (揸緊中指) reflecting the increasing anger of the contemporary youth at the incompetence of the establishment and the increasing lack of social mobility for young people.
+After a six-year hiatus, LMF returned to the music scene in 2009 to release one new single Clutching the Middle Finger (揸緊中指) reflecting the increasing anger of contemporary youth at the incompetence of the establishment and the increasing lack of social mobility for young people.

+In 2018 and 2019 they held a series of reunion shows.